Orla Devine - Programme Manager- Connecting Classrooms through Global Learning

-Prior to assuming her role with the GLP, Orla worked within the Humanitarian Education Team at the British Red Cross, coordinating CPD training for teachers and student teachers across Scotland and Northern Ireland.
+Orla has worked at the Centre for Global Education since December 2014 as Coordinator of the Global Learning Programme.
+From September 2018, she moved into the role of Programme Manager of the Connecting Classrooms through Global Learning Programme.
+Prior to assuming her role with the Centre, Orla worked within the Humanitarian Education Team at the British Red Cross, coordinating CPD training for teachers and student teachers across Scotland and Northern Ireland.
 Her work with the Red Cross also involved monitoring a CPD training programme delivered by the Cyprus Red Cross and managing a youth exchange partnership with the Red Cross Societies in Ireland, Serbia, Macedeonia and Bosnia and Herzegovina.

 Orla has a Masters in International Development from the University of Glasgow and has studied Masters modules in Development Education at the Institute of Education, University of London.
 She currently represents Northern Ireland on the UK Teacher Education for Equity and Sustainability Network.